Iced Coffee Brewing Techniques

 Most drip coffee makers have the capability to make hot coffee, but they can also be used to make delicious iced coffee.
 Start by filling the coffee maker with the desired amount of water, and then add the appropriate amount of ground coffee to the filter.
 If you prefer a stronger brew, you can increase the amount of coffee used.
 Once the coffee is brewed, allow it to cool slightly before moving on to the next step.

-See also Different Coffee Brewing Techniques
+See also Pour Over Coffee Brewing Techniques

 Adding Ice to the Coffee Pot